 Our board of directors is currently composed of eight members.
-Although our common stock is quoted on the OTCQB, prior to the completion of this offering, we intend for our common stock to be listed on The NASDAQ Capital Market.
+Although our common stock is quoted on the OTCQB, in the future, we may attempt to be listed on the NASDAQ Capital Market.
 Under the published listing requirements of NASDAQ, independent directors must comprise a majority of a listed company's board of directors within twelve months of the completion of an initial public offering.
 Seven of the members of our board qualify as independent directors in accordance with the published listing requirements of NASDAQ.
 The independent members of our board of directors also will hold separate regularly scheduled executive session meetings at which only independent directors are present.